-Alcohol and drug abuse are problems that have reached epidemic levels in our nation.
-Not everyone understands how people can become afflicted with addiction, but many do, including our experienced and highly-trained staff at Treehouse.
+Alcohol and drug abuse are serious problems in our country.
 As addiction becomes more prominent, the person affected may experience withdrawal symptoms and require detoxification.
 Symptoms are not all-inclusive, but detox is a trying process.

 For this reason, if you suspect you may be undergoing withdrawal or if you anticipate that you might, you should seek help right away.
 When symptoms progress, you may even want to seek treatment.
-Treehouse is adept at providing a medication-assisted detox, under the directive of our Treehouse Medical director, a physician certified by the American Board of Addiction Medicine.
+Vertava Health of Texas is adept at providing a medication-assisted detox, under the supervision of our medical director, a physician certified by the American Board of Addiction Medicine.

-Detox is usually the first step in recovery but often needs to be followed by treatment, such as medication (medication assisted therapy, or MAT) or various behavioral therapies, including cognitive behavioral therapy and dialectical behavioral therapy, all of which we offer at Treehouse.
+Detox is usually the first step in recovery but often needs to be followed by treatment, such as medication (medication-assisted therapy, or MAT) or various behavioral therapies, including cognitive behavioral therapy and dialectical behavior therapy, all of which we offer at Vertava Health of Texas.
 Studies show that individuals who complete detox only and refrain from seeking further treatment have decreased rates of success and abstinence from drugs or alcohol.
-Your sobriety, health and happiness are our top priorities.
+Your sobriety, health, and happiness are our top priorities.
 Learn more about withdrawal, detox and what we can do to help you successfully transition through these processes.
-The following drugs are examples of some of the more commonly abused drugs that may require detox and/or treatment, however, the scope of our care is not limited only to these.
-We’ve included signs of withdrawal for these drugs of abuse, so that you may better spot this serious situation should it arise, thus enabling you to promptly seek detox care and treatment.
+The following drugs are examples of some of the more commonly misused drugs that may require detox and/or treatment, however, the scope of our care is not limited only to these.
+We’ve included signs of withdrawal for these drugs of misuse, so that you may better spot this serious situation should it arise, thus enabling you to promptly seek detox care and treatment.

 - Anxiety or nervousness

 - Mood swings

 - Losing the ability to think clearly